kf1day/ampere/README.md

 ## Configuring
 The main task of Ampere is control firewall rules in specified chain.
-When application starts, chain should exist and jumping to a chain also should be configured.
+When application starts, chain should exist and jumping into a chain also should be configured.
-Last rule is always `RETURN`.

 #### Example of *iptables -S* output:
 ```